 Silve is an American abstract painter living in the Pacific Northwest.
 She has exhibited through the world.
 She currently maintains two studios, one in Portland Oregon and the other in Provence France.

 Silve has exhibited throughout the world.
 In 2015, her work was collected by the new U.S. Consulate in Monterrey, Mexico for their permanent collection.
 In addition, Silve has exhibited her work extensively in solo exhibitions including at the Portland Performing Arts Center, the Forsyth Center Gallery at Texas A&M University, the Visual Art Center of Northwest Florida, the Tuscaloosa Performing Arts Center and the West Linn Public Library in Oregon.
-Group exhibitions include those at the Embassy in Doha, Qatar as part of the Art in Embassies Program, The Institute for American Universities, Aix-in-Provence, France, the Jemison-Carnegie Heritage Museum Talledega AL, and she was a Resident Artist at Texas A&M University in 2011.
+Group exhibitions include those at the Embassy in Doha, Qatar as part of the Art in Embassies Program, the Jemison-Carnegie Heritage Museum Talledega AL, and she was a Resident Artist at Texas A&M University in 2011.

 A half century after its heyday, we celebrate abstract expressionism for its romance and its rhetoric.
 It seems to us to have been the last “heroic” movement in art, formed and impelled by the need to say something at once grand and personal.
 But many – indeed, the majority of – artists associated with abstract expressionism were engaged less with the theater of the self than with the theater of the moment, the immediacy of sensation both as perceived in the world and as manifested in the studio.
 Abstract expressionism was above all an art of observation and reformulation.
 Whether its subjects were exterior or interior, worldly or private, sensuous or existential, its artworks were responses to sensation, optical and emotional equally.
 In this regard, while its era is long past, abstract expressionist practice remains viable and available.
 All those who inherit its language and its sense of meaning are tasked not with re-enacting its drama, but re-uncovering its delight in the world and in paint.